ISCOs and the weak gravity conjecture bound in higher derivative theories of gravity: ISCO's and WGC

-In obtaining the above, we assumed $d=4, M=1, L=4$, showing clearly a monotonous reduction in the ISCO radius.
-We checked that the leading value of $2$ in the above equation corresponds to radius of ISCO in the background of AdS Schwarzschild background.
+In obtaining the above, we assumed $d=5, M=1, L=4$, showing clearly a monotonous reduction in the ISCO radius.
+One can check that the leading value of $2$ in the above equation corresponds to radius of ISCO in the background of AdS Schwarzschild background~\cite{Berenstein:2020vlp}.
 The computations performed in this section, were for black holes of all sizes, and this reaffirms our faith in the bound in eqn. (\ref{wgc}) to be valid in general.
+A similar analysis as done above, in the presence of more general higher derivative terms (from subsection-(\ref{three2})) is interesting, but is currently not tractable, particularly, because the input for this analysis requires exact expressions for extremal mass and charge in terms of the horizon radius and the Wilson coefficients (in the full higher derivative theory).
+We leave this pursuit for future.